baler-collaboration/baler/README.md

 # Introduction
 Baler is a tool used to test the feasibility of compressing different types of scientific data using machine learning-based autoencoders.

+If you wish to contribute, please see [contributing](https://github.com/baler-compressor/baler/documentation/CONTRIBUTING.md)

+---

 The main object the user has to produce before using Baler is a configuration file.
 The configuration primarily contains:
 * The path to the data which is going to be compressed
 * The name of the autoencoder to be used.
 Either pre-defined or homemade